Should I Pay Attention to Editorial Calendars in 2020?

 Make your OWN editorial calendar.

 1. Hop online, and gather/ download the editorial calendars of all your target publications.
 (Typically found in the advertising department if not labeled in the outlet footer.)

 2. Take note of relevant and key dates.

 3. Calculate when you should begin pitching based on the listed publication dates.

 4. Transfer these key notes and dates onto your very own editorial calendar.

 Good news!
 I am offering a completely free downloadable 2020 Editorial Calendar ready for use (remember how I mentioned that in my intro?)
 My hope is that now you understand both why this is worth your attention and the true value it holds.

-When you download THEPRBAR’s 2020 Editorial Calendar you will note that I have listed extra exclusive content throughout that will further help give you a competitive and strategic edge throughout your pitching journey in 2020.
+Fill out the form below to receive THEPRBAR’s 2020 Editorial Calendar.
+Once downloaded, you will notice that I have listed extra exclusive content throughout that will further help give you a competitive and strategic edge throughout your pitching journey in 2020.